fieldtrip/website/workshop/paris2019/handson_sourceanalysis.md

                label: {306x1 cell}
         filterdimord: '{pos}_ori_chan'

-The content of source.avg is the interesting stuff.
-Particularly, the 'mom' field contains the time courses of the event-related field at the source level.
+The content of `source.avg` is the interesting stuff.
+Particularly, the `mom` field contains the time courses of the event-related field at the source level.
 Colloquially, these time courses are known as 'virtual channels', reflecting the signal that would be picked up if it could directly be recorded by a channel at that location.
-The 'pow' field is a scalar per dipole position, and reflects the variance over the time window of interest, and typically does not mean much.
-The field 'filter' contains the beamformer spatial filter, which we will be using in a next step, in order to extract condition specific data.
-First, we will now inspect the virtual channels, using the relatively new (added to the FieldTrip repository only in November 2019) function **[ft_sourceplot_interactive](/reference/ft_sourceplot_interactive)**.
+The `pow` field is a scalar per dipole position, and reflects the variance over the time window of interest, and typically does not mean much for an LCMV beamformer.
+The field `filter` contains the beamformer spatial filter, which we will be using in a next step, in order to extract condition specific data.
+First, we will now inspect the virtual channels using **[ft_sourceplot_interactive](/reference/ft_sourceplot_interactive)**.

     wb_dir   = fullfile(subj.outputpath, 'anatomy',subj.name, 'freesurfer', subj.name, 'workbench');
     filename = fullfile(wb_dir, sprintf('%s.L.inflated.8k_fs_LR.surf.gii', subj.name));